christinestanley/100DaysOfSwiftUI/Project8-Moonshot/README.md

 2. Modify AstronautView to show all the missions this astronaut flew on.

 3. Make a bar button in ContentView that toggles between showing launch dates and showing crew names.

+## Day 76
+Do a full accessibility review of Moonshot – what changes do you need to make so that it’s fully accessible?

+1. Missions View update Voice Over to read crew names.
+Replace the ternary operator with an if / else block, as Voice Over then correctly gives the date or crew list.

+2. Prevent the Voice Over screen reading from describing the mission and pilot images.